Upper or Lower Antelope Canyon & Horseshoe Bend Tour from Page

 Upper or Lower Antelope Canyon & Horseshoe Bend Tour from Page - What to Expect from the Tour

 This tour is designed to give you a taste of the most famous sights around Page in about half a day.
 Right from the start, you’ll be picked up in a small, air-conditioned shuttle, which adds to the comfort—especially in the Arizona heat.
-The first stop is the Glen Canyon Dam Overlook, where you’ll get a sweeping view of the Colorado River and the dam itself.
-This is a great warm-up, setting the scene before you dive into the canyons.

-Next, you head into Antelope Canyon, which is split into two options—Upper or Lower—depending on your booking.
-Both are incredible but offer different experiences.
 The Upper Antelope Canyon is ground level with striking light beams most visible in summer, while the Lower Antelope Canyon, known as Hazdistazí, involves some metal stairs and ladders, making it a bit more adventurous.
 Expect about an hour at each section, with guides sharing insights about the geology, history, and best photo spots.

 Following the canyon visits, the group makes its way to Horseshoe Bend, a famously dramatic meander of the Colorado River.
-It’s about a half-mile walk to the overlook that towers roughly 1,000 meters above the river—the views are jaw-dropping and perfect for photos.
+It’s about a half-mile walk to the overlook that towers roughly 1,000 meters above the river—the views are jaw-dropping and great for photos.
 This stretch is relatively short but involves some walking and steps.

 Finally, you’ll return through the landscape with a quick stop at the Glen Canyon Dam Overlook for more scenic views, rounding out a comprehensive yet manageable tour of the area’s highlights.